 GRACELYN H. CRUDEN

-Public Health- Health Policy and Management, University of North Carolina-Chapel Hill
+Public Health- Health Policy and Management, University of North Carolina at Chapel Hill

 Cohort Seven Fellow

-Research Assistant Professor, Gillings School of Global Public Health, University of North Carolina-Chapel Hill
+Research Assistant Professor, Gillings School of Global Public Health, University of North Carolina at Chapel Hill

 President and CEO, Collaborative Health Solutions

 Areas of Expertise

 Evidence-Based/Evidence-Informed Programs, Home Visiting and Maltreatment Prevention, Mental Health and Well-Being, Prevention Science, Difference in Difference Modeling, Latent Class Analysis or Cluster Analysis, Longitudinal Data Analysis, Regression Modeling, Participatory Action Research, Adolescents and Young Adults, Transition-aged Youth